 On practical travel, the school guidance emphasises that roads are busy at drop-off and pick-up, and encourages walking where possible, with specific parking and drop-off expectations set out for families.

 Competition for Reception places.
-Demand is high for the number of places available.
-With 96 applications for 30 offers in the recorded cycle, families should assume admission is competitive and plan a broader set of preferences.
+Demand can change by year, so families should check current allocation information, assume admission may be competitive, and plan a broader set of preferences.

 Some foundation subjects may need scrutiny.
 Evidence from the last inspection cycle highlighted uneven subject-lead understanding and adaptation in parts of the early years and a few subjects.
 Ask what has changed since academy conversion, and what monitoring looks like now.